hululu75/geoip-api/README.md

 A simple, high-performance GeoIP API written in Go, providing country, city, and region lookup functionalities.
 It supports automatic MaxMind GeoLite2 database downloads and updates, and can be easily deployed with Docker.

+Designed to work with the [Geo Access Control Plugin](https://github.com/hululu75/geo-access-control) and other Traefik middleware plugins (such as Traefik Geoblock Plugin) for geo-based access control in Traefik reverse proxy.

 ## Features

 *   **Fast GeoIP Lookups:** Efficiently retrieves geographical information based on IP addresses.